christophergandrud/BasicBayesianPresent/README.md

 A short presentation created for the Inaugural Meeting of the (Hertie) **Bayesian Statistics Study Group**.

-To view the [DRAFT] presentation visit: <http://christophergandrud.github.io/BasicBayesianPresent>.
+To view the presentation visit: <http://christophergandrud.github.io/BasicBayesianPresent>.

 ## Printing